shopware/docs/guides/plugins/plugins/administration/extending-services.md

 ## Overview

 This guide will teach you how to extend a Shopware provided service with middleware and decorators.
-The Shopware 6 administration uses [BottleJS](https://github.com/young-steveo/bottlejs) to provide the framework for services.
+The Shopware 6 Administration uses [BottleJS](https://github.com/young-steveo/bottlejs) to provide the framework for services.
 If you want to learn how to create your own services, look at [this guide](./add-custom-service.md).

 ## Prerequisites